anton87andersson/klipper_email_plugin/README.md

-# Klipper / Moonsail email / firebase plugin
+# Klipper / Moonsail Email & Firebase plugin

 Run this plugin with crontab or whatever you like!<br>
 <i>Feel free to check out the documentation for moonsail and add more to this plugin!</i>